jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-oliver-huntemann-on-the-countermovement-taking-over.md

 **RR: You've been running your current label, Senso Sounds for some time now.
 Tell us what that has been like, especially any challenges you’ve faced and any major highlights.
 How does it compare to your previous experience of running a label?**

 Oliver: Senso Sounds is basically a part of me.
 The biggest challenge was of course to get attention, to get the label into the market.
 With new artists and labels coming up everyday it's not a very easy task and took some time, although we had great artists from the beginning.
-I needed to really figure out how I can represent the label in unique way... with the cover art and rare showcases in great venues - like our terrace party in Barcelona _(below)_ or our upcoming event at Kafes, Istanbul - I try to strengthen the profile constantly.
+I needed to really figure out how I can represent the label in unique way.

+With the cover art and rare showcases in great venues - like our terrace party in Barcelona _(below)_ or our upcoming event at Kafes, Istanbul - I try to strengthen the profile constantly.
 The most important part is the great artists who provide us with 'the Senso Sound'.

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FOliverHuntemannOFC%2Fvideos%2F10156837471268690%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

-Senso Sounds, compared to other projects or labels, feels like a family.
+Compared to other projects or labels, Senso Sounds feels like a family.
 We have young artists with fresh ideas - Distale from Berlin, for example - and we also have experienced producers like Olivier Giacomotto.
 It’s just a great mix, with easy communication and a great team behind it.
 <br><br>

 **RR: You mentioned the cover art for Senso releases, which are very striking and minimalist.
 How involved are you with the design?**